sghall/resonance/README.md

   };
 }
 ```
-The method, in this case, returns an object.

 **Note: In an upcoming release it will accept an array of objects so you can define custom timing and events on different keys.**

 There are two reserved keys for your transition objects: timing and events.
 Both are optional.